 Well, the reservoir at the master cylinder will have a vented cap that allows air to enter or escape any time the cylinder is depressed or released.
 And if this cap ends up below water, water will enter the brake system.

 Get some new brake fluid that matches your user manual’s requirements (usually DOT3/4).
-Start flushing the system by bleeding the brakes while you top of with new brake fluid regularly.
+Start flushing the system by bleeding the brakes while you regularly top off with fresh brake fluid.

-DO NOT let the reservoir tank level drop below the minimum mark, as air may enter the system, and the whole job will take much more time than necessary.
+DO NOT let the reservoir tank level drop below the minimum mark, as air may enter the system, and the job will take much longer than necessary.

-This step is mostly done to prevent any issues down the road.
+This step is primarily to prevent any issues down the road.

 Disconnect all accessible electrical connections and inline fuses and blow them out.
 Give them a shot of WD40 before you reconnect them.